kohack/kohack.github.io/_posts/2023-01-09-why-arent-we-refactoring-yet.md

 These incentives that influence the experts can work in your favor or against you.
-Car manufacturers, for example, are incentivized by designing better aesthetics, safety controls, comfortability, and usability of their cars to maximally attract prospective buyers.
+Car manufacturers, for example, are incentivized by designing better aesthetics, safety controls, comfortability, and durability of their cars to maximally attract prospective buyers.
 On the other hand, [real estate agents may sell your house cheaper than they would their own house](https://freakonomics.com/2008/02/real-estate-agents-revisited/), just to